Ted Reeve: Personal life and death

 Reeve was a lifelong Toronto Beaches resident.
 A rink in east Toronto is named in his honour.
 From 1929 to 1932 Reeve coached football at Malvern Collegiate, a local area high school.
 They won so many championships under his guidance that the school board passed a ruling requiring that only teachers could coach.

 Later in life, he was troubled with arthritis from his numerous sporting injuries.
 It was said he had broken 47 bones over the course of his playing career.

 On Saturday, August 27, 1983, Ted Reeve died after a short stay in the hospital.
 Reeve was buried on a warm, rainy morning August 30 at St. John's Norway Anglican Church in his beloved Beaches area of east-end Toronto.
 Attending his funeral were Lt.
-Gov. John Aird, Premier of Ontario William Davis, Mayor of Toronto Art Eggleton, Attorney General of Ontario Roy McMurtry, former NHL stars Ace Bailey and King Clancy, Commissioner of the Canadian Football League Jake Gaudaur, Harold Ballard owner of the Toronto Maple Leafs and many other sports figures.
+Gov. John Black Aird, Premier of Ontario William Davis, Mayor of Toronto Art Eggleton, Attorney General of Ontario Roy McMurtry, former NHL stars Ace Bailey and King Clancy, Commissioner of the Canadian Football League Jake Gaudaur, Harold Ballard owner of the Toronto Maple Leafs and many other sports figures.
 Rev. Bob Rumball of the Evangelical Church of the Deaf delivered the eulogy.
 He was survived by his wife Alvern, a son and a daughter.